m4ttsch/omscs-notes-notes/operating-systems/distributed-shared-memory.md

 ![](https://assets.omscs.io/17D02718-3116-442E-8010-B82EF5CE2861.png)

 ## Indexing Distributed State
-When creating distributed memory systems, it’s important to understand how we can determine where a particular page is physically located within the system.
+When creating distributed memory systems, it's important to understand how we can determine where a particular page is physically located within the system.

 In order to do this, the DSM component has to maintain some metadata.
 Each page has an address, which is some combination of the node ID and the page frame number on that node.